HOW TO BECOME A TEACHER IN THE UK AND INTERNATIONALLY

 - To join a teaching training program – Must have a GCSE grade C in English and Math.
 Must pass tests for numeracy and literacy.
 Must have undergone a criminal records check.
 You must have a UK degree especially if you want to teach at secondary school with the degree relevant to the course you would like to teach.
 You can also have school based work experience for at least 2 weeks working with the age range you would want to teach.

-With the above knowledge, you can kick start the process of becoming a teacher in the UK.
+With the above knowledge, you can kick start the process of becoming a teacher in the UK and abroad to make an impact and support many children in achieving their dreams and aspirations even virtually.